Internet in Africa: Infrastructure development

 A number of projects have been started that aim at bringing more bandwidth to Africa, in order to cut down costs for both operators and end users.
 At least three projects for an underseas backbone in the Indian Ocean have been started.
 EASSy (East African Submarine cable System), sponsored by the World Bank and the Development Bank of Southern Africa, is a cable system that will connect Mtunzini (South Africa) and Port Sudan (Sudan), with branches to several countries on the eastern coast of Africa.
 The Kenyan government has started a similar project named TEAMS (The East Africa Marine System), with the collaboration of Etisalat.
 A third project, SEACOM, is completely African-owned.
 SEACOM bandwidth has already been sold to several customers, including the South African network TENET.
 On the eastern coast of the continent of Africa, the Africa Coast to Europe cable connects Gibraltar to South Africa and lands in Gulf of Guinea nations, and allows for more access to connectivity.
-The Eastern African Submarine System, a 10,000km cable network, is another example.
+The Eastern African Submarine System, a 10,000 km cable network, is another example.

 In South Africa, the SANReN network, with a 500 Gbit/s core, has been designed to become the fastest academic network in the world; the universities of Witwatersrand and Johannesburg are already using a bandwidth of 10 Gbit/s provided by this network.

 According to the European Commission, a 10% rise in digital coverage could result in a more than 1% increase in African GDP.
 The European Investment Bank makes funding emerging developments on the continent a priority, in line with the EU's plan for African digital transformation.
-The European Investment Bank is providing a €25 million for a 600km undersea cable in Mauritania, to provide digital access to more people.
+The European Investment Bank is providing a €25 million for a 600 km undersea cable in Mauritania, to provide digital access to more people.